 As well as more bang for your buck in terms of the quality you can get at the same price point for hand coffee grinders vs powered grinders, there are lots of home Baristas who consider electric grinders to be a case of compromising quality for convenience.

-It’s also partly down to grinding speed and the coffee beans not being heated by excessive grinding speed, which is something that the more expensive electric grinders have features to combat, such as being geared down.
+It’s likewise partly down to grinding speed and the coffee beans not being heated by excessive grinding speed, which is something that the more expensive electric grinders have features to combat, such as being geared down.

 Noise, or lack of.